 While it might not seem like a big deal to have these items plugged in, none of them were actually in use.

-So the question becomes is “vampire” electricity really a thing?
-Can you save electricity by unplugging them everything that you’re not using?
+So, is “vampire” electricity really a thing?
+Can you save electricity by unplugging everything that you’re not using?

 How to Save Electricity: One Simple Trick